 Key takeaways:

-• A low appraisal might reduce your borrowing power, but not necessarily your options.
+A low appraisal might reduce your borrowing power, but could still lead to approval.

 While you've been focused on everything else life throws at you, your property has been working behind the scenes.
 Most people build equity as they pay down their mortgage and property values rise.
 Meanwhile, big expenses come up from time to time.

-Do you need a home appraisal to qualify for a HELOC or home equity loan?
+Do you need a home appraisal to qualify for a HELOC?

-Sometimes an appraisal is done by a professional appraiser who comes to your house.
-Other times, the lender uses a digital method that could streamline the approval process, possibly saving you time and money.
+Sometimes a professional appraiser comes to your house to do the appraisal in person.
+Lenders may also use a digital valuation method that could streamline the approval process, possibly saving you time and money.

-The reason for the appraisal is that lenders want to know the true value of your home.
-That’s the starting point for figuring out how much home equity you have, and how much you might qualify to borrow.
+The reason for the HELOC appraisal is to determine the true value of your home.
+That’s the starting point for figuring out how much home equity you have, and how much you might qualify to borrow using that equity as collateral.

-Typically, HELOC and home equity loan lenders limit the amount you can borrow to a certain percentage of your home’s value.
-This ratio is called combined loan-to-value.
-It’s your mortgage balance plus the new loan you want, divided by your home’s value.
-When you have equity, it could mean that you have some room to borrow against your home.
+Typically, HELOC lenders limit the amount you can borrow to a certain percentage of your home’s value.
+This ratio is called combined loan-to-value (CLTV).
+It compares the total balance of all loans secured by your home—including your mortgage and any home equity loans or HELOCs—to your home’s value.

 What kind of appraisal is required to get a HELOC?

-Lenders require either a traditional in-person appraisal or an AVM appraisal.
+Lenders require either a traditional in-person appraisal or an automated valuation model (AVM) appraisal.
+Here’s the difference between the two methods:

-With a traditional appraisal, someone comes to your house, looks at the property's condition, and compares your property to recently sold homes in the neighborhood.
+Traditional appraisal.
+Someone comes to your house, looks at the property's condition, and compares your property to recently sold homes in your neighborhood.

+AVM appraisal.
 An AVM appraisal uses software to estimate your home's fair market value by looking at different data points.
 Typically, these include market trends and recent sales.
 This data paints a fairly clear picture of how much your home could sell for.
-The AVM appraisal and your mortgage balance tell the lender how much home equity you have.

 How much does a HELOC appraisal cost?